- NERC grantholders who have consulted with us before submitting their grant to NERC.

 No, but if a project is expected to cost more than £100,000 we will discuss the funding arrangements with you during the initial enquiry stage.

 I am applying to NERC for a project requesting access to NEOF.
-Where do I enter the costs on JeS?
+Where do I enter the costs and Technical Assessment on JeS?

 I have obtained a grant from NERC – why do I have to complete an access form?